Shih Tzu – Dandruff – Symptoms, Treatment & Cures

 - Cocamide (DEA or MEA).

 Shampoo & Conditioner Recommendations

 The shampoo can also help to heal areas of dry or damaged skin.
 It will also add moisture to your dog’s skin that helps to create a nice shiny coat.
-This brand also provides the shampoo in different scents, including vanilla, rosemary and mango.
+This brand also provides shampoo in different scents, including vanilla, rosemary, and mango.

 - All-natural and biodegradable ingredients.